mitranim/gow/readme.md

 ## Installation

-Make sure you have Go installed.
-Version 1.11 or higher is preferred.
+Make sure you have Go installed, then run this:

 ```sh
 go get -u github.com/mitranim/gow